MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/text-box.md

 }
 ```

-Here's the result of this code.
+Here's the result of this code:

 ![Selected text in a text box](images/text-box-selection.png)